geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 - `timelineData` timeline options
 - `selectedLayer` selected layer id; if not present time cursor will be unlocked
 - `mapViews` map views options
+- `visualizationMode` defines if the map should be visualized in "2D" or "3D"

 ### mapViews